 Nowadays a lot of ballyhoo is around the two most effective models organizing development process: Waterfall vs. Agile.
 What is the difference between Agile and Waterfall?
 Which is better or more suitable for implementation?
 Truly, a tough decision.
 But here lies the principle of successful project management implementation.
 And this principle is to choose the right project management style.
 Today we will try to figure out what methodology Agile or Waterfall is crucial for your business.
 We are here to take a deeper look and grasp the main difference.

 Waterfall and Agile are two different software development methodologies

 Waterfall and Agile are two different approaches to software development.
 The waterfall model is a linear and sequential approach, where each phase of the software development cycle is completed before moving onto the next.
 Agile development, on the other hand, is iterative and involves working on the project in small increments or sprints.
 Agile allows for flexibility and collaboration between teams, while waterfall provides a structured framework for large projects.
 Choosing the right approach depends on the specific needs of the project and the organization’s development culture.

 The concept of Waterfall is to create a systematic schedule of tasks according to the estimated time, then distribute these tasks and implement.

-Waterfall is the best variant for your business if:
+Waterfall software development is the best variant for your business if:

 Nevertheless, as every methodology, it has a number of disadvantages: